Facebook

 License information was derived automatically

-Unemployment Rate in Belgium remained unchanged at 5.80 percent in August.
+Unemployment Rate in Belgium increased to 5.90 percent in September from 5.80 percent in August of 2025.
 This dataset provides the latest reported value for - Belgium Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 Facebook